BioBam/wdk-lib/API.md

 Output.integer(scope: Construct, id: string)
 ```

+Creates an integer type output.

 ###### `scope`<sup>Required</sup> <a name="scope" id="wdk-lib.Output.integer.parameter.scope"></a>

 - *Type:* <a href="#wdk-lib.Construct">Construct</a>

+The construct within which this output is defined.

 ---

 ###### `id`<sup>Required</sup> <a name="id" id="wdk-lib.Output.integer.parameter.id"></a>

 - *Type:* string

+The identifier for this output.

 ---